cocos/cocos-docs/en/scripting/subpackage.md

 - Starting with **v2.1.3**, vivo Mini Game supports subpackage loading.
 - Starting with **1051** version, **Quick App & vivo Mini Game Debugger** supports the subpackage loading of vivo Mini Game.
 Versions lower than 1051 do not support subpackage loading, but they are also compatible.
 If a subpackage is configured in the editor's **Properties**, it will not affect the normal operation of the game.
-Please refer to [vivo SubPackage Loading - old version compatibility](https://minigame.vivo.com.cn/documents/#/lesson/base/subpackage?id=%e8%80%81%e7%89%88%e6%9c%ac%e5%85%bc%e5%ae%b9) for details.
+Please refer to [vivo SubPackage Loading - runtime compatibility](https://minigame.vivo.com.cn/documents/#/lesson/base/subpackage?id=%e8%bf%90%e8%a1%8c%e6%97%b6%e5%85%bc%e5%ae%b9) for details.
 - Unlike the WeChat Mini Game, vivo Mini Game after the project is built, the corresponding subpackage file will be generated in the **src** directory of release package **qgame** directory.

   ![](./subpackage/vivo_subpackage.png)